Here’s a shopping list to make sure you have everything you need on hand when something goes wrong in your studio.

 What does your studio tool box look like?
 No, I don’t mean the software tools for your DAW, but real-life tools like screwdrivers.
 If you are like most personal studio owners, you probably can find your sequencer install disks faster than you can find a screwdriver.
 After all, who needs a screwdriver anyway when what you really want to do is record that vocal one more time.

-In the personal studio, or any studio for that matter, the hardware tool box can mean the difference between wasting an hour of your vocalist’s time, taking a trip to Radio Shack, and maybe not delivering on a contract with a tight timeline.
+In the personal studio, or any studio for that matter, the hardware tool box can mean the difference between getting back to work in a few minutes and wasting an hour of your vocalist’s time, taking a trip to the store, and maybe not delivering on a contract with a tight timeline.
 We all have projects that take longer than expected, and the masters are delivered just barely in time, but having a decent tool box around can save some of those last-minute headaches, or save you time up front.

 So what’s in a personal studio owner’s tool box?
 Here’s a list of essentials, in approximate order of importance, with some thoughts about why and how.
 It’s not a definitive list, but if you’ve never given it a thought yet scramble for tools when problems arise, it’ll make a good starting place.
 Most items are widely available, not just in specialized stores.

-Box or drawer to keep tools—you probably already have many of the tools in your studio that are discussed below.
-But if you don’t always keep them in the same place, always ready for action, you will spend as much time finding the tool as using it.
+Start with a box or drawer to keep tools.
+You probably already have many of the tools in your studio that are discussed below, but if you don’t always keep them in the same place, always ready for action, you will spend as much time finding the tool as using it.
 Find a place for your tools first!
 Stores like Sears and Home Depot often have nice plastic toolboxes for less than $30.
 My bright yellow Sears Craftsman was $19 on sale.

 - Spare fuses—Keep at least one of each fuse for the gear you own.